Otto von Habsburg: Family

-He married Princess Regina of Saxe-Meiningen on 10 May 1951 at the Church of Saint-François-des-Cordeliers in Nancy, capital city of Lorraine.
+He married Princess Regina of Saxe-Meiningen on 10 May 1951 at the Church of Saint-François-des-Cordeliers in France.
 They were fourth cousins as both were descendants of Karl Ludwig, Prince of Hohenlohe-Langenburg and his wife Countess Amalie Henriette of Solms-Baruth.
 The wedding was attended by his mother, Empress Zita.
 He returned there with his wife for their golden jubilee in 2001.
 Otto lived in retirement at the Villa Austria in Pöcking near Starnberg, upon Starnberger See, Upper Bavaria, Bavaria, Germany.

-At the time of his death in 2011, the couple had seven children, Twenty-two grandchildren and two great-grandchildren:
+At the time of his death in 2011, the couple had seven children, twenty-two grandchildren and two great-grandchildren: